EURO GOVT-Periphery rallies, focus turns to U.S. factory data

 Highlighting the elevated caution in the euro zone relative to optimism over the U.S. economy, 10-year Treasury yields were at a 13-1/2 month high of 39 bps above those on German Bunds, matching last week’s extremes.

+Bund yields rose to 1.85 percent, up 5.6 bps compared to Friday’s settlement - though most of that rise was seen in post-settlement trading on Friday.

-Despite the intra-day risk-on move, Royal Bank of Scotland strategists saw scope for German bonds to rally over the medium term, arguing that a 10-year yield of 1.67 percent represented fair value, according to their model.
-The Bund yield was last at 1.83 percent, up 4 bps compared to Friday’s settlement.
+Despite the intra-day move, Royal Bank of Scotland strategists saw scope for German safe-haven bonds to rally over the medium term, arguing that a 10-year yield of 1.67 percent represented fair value, according to their model.

 Citing the fading effect of central bank cash injections, which pushed peripheral debt yields lower in the first quarter, the bank also recommended investors take short positions in five-year Spanish debt.